surgicaI/google-foobar/level-2/ion_flux_relabeling/README.md

 Ion Flux Relabeling
 ===================
 Time to solve: 72 hours.
+Completed in: 1 hr, 55 mins, 59 secs.

 Oh no!
 Commander Lambda's latest experiment to improve the efficiency of her LAMBCHOP doomsday device has backfired spectacularly.
 She had been improving the structure of the ion flux converter tree, but something went terribly wrong and the flux chains exploded.
 Some of the ion flux converters survived the explosion intact, but others had their position labels blasted off.
 She's having her henchmen rebuild the ion flux converter tree by hand, but you think you can do it much more quickly - quickly enough, perhaps, to earn a promotion!